THE BEST WAY TO PRINT A PHOTOBOOK

 2. Digital-ink.
 The majority of photographers I work with want to make short-run, editioned books – typically between 10-150 copies.
 This number of books requires a short-run press.
 The one I favour is the industry-leading HP Indigo.
-I work very closely with a wonderful printer just outside London.
-He is always happy to try out new papers from the myriad that are available and, unlike offset-litho, the Indigo gives similar looking results on coated and uncoated stock.
-The UK printer is also really into the craft of book making.
-So he loves to discuss different ways of finishing binding, to express an individual photographer's vision.
-And, unlike offset-litho printing, with Indigo it is cheap to print and handbind a prototype book, to truly experience how the final book will look, feel and handle.
-With this type of short-run printing, most of the binding is done in
+It gives similar looking results on both coated and uncoated stock.
+Unlike offset-litho, it is cheap to print some loose sheets and make a mock-up, to experience how the final book will look, feel and handle.

-Caroline Fraser's 'Land of my Father', produced as a digitally printed, hand finished, limited edition of 50 copies.
+Caroline Fraser's 'Land of my Father', produced as a digital-ink printed, hand finished, limited edition of 50 copies.

 A metal die was used to foil-block the title onto the outer sleeve of Caroline Fraser's 'Land of my Father'.